-Abuse is abuse, whichever form it takes, but no matter how it presents, it has become so common place, we don’t even think or see it as abuse.
-But unless we’re speaking with compassion, empathy and understanding, everything else is abuse.
+Abuse is abuse, whichever form it takes, but no matter how it presents, it has become so common place now, we don’t even think or see it as abuse.
+But unless you’re speaking with compassion, empathy and understanding, everything else is abuse.

-Sadly, we would rather walk on egg-shells and tip-toe around people, than confront those who abuse.
-We have our reasons, but what we must do, is inform those who abuse us that we’re calling time on the way they conduct their relationship with us.
-In time, abuse fragments our spiritual and psychological health.
+We would rather walk on egg-shells and tip-toe around people, than confront those who abuse.
+We have our reasons, but what we must do is inform those who abuse that we’re calling time on the way they conduct their relationship with us.
+In time, abuse will fragment our spiritual and psychological health.

 As hard as it is to confront people who abuse, it’s especially hard when it happens through a spouse, a parent, or a child.
 But anything that belies a harmful tone, is abuse.
 Abuse even if it is considered mild, can be harmful.
 And the longer it continues, the more drained and battered we become.

-There are different types of abuse and they include physical, mental, emotional, financial, sexual, spiritual and verbal.
-But it is important we recognise abuse, if we are to get past it.
+There are different types of abuse including physical, mental, emotional, financial, sexual, spiritual and verbal.
+But it is important to recognise abuse, if you are to get past it.
 Living in the present whilst abuse is happening, is the best way to recognise it.
-Having our say and it coming from the heart, I believe is the best way to start.
+Having our say and it coming from the heart, is the best way to start.

-It wasn’t an easy call, but it worked because the dynamics changed completely after that.
 Saying what we feel helps.
-On our part, it’s important we take the first step.
-It’s also important that we reclaim our power and say ‘yes’ to ourselves and ‘no’ to others when it’s necessary.
+On our part, it is important we take the first step.
+It is also important that we reclaim our power and say ‘yes’ to ourselves and ‘no’ to others when it’s necessary.